dchester/epilogue/README.md

 # Epilogue

-Create flexible REST endpoints and controllers from Sequelize models in your Express app.
+Create flexible REST endpoints and controllers from Sequelize models in your Express app in Node.

 ### Start with a model

-Define your models with [Sequelize](http://www.sequelizejs.com/).
-Describe columns, their attributes, and entity relationships, etc.
+Define your models with [Sequelize](http://www.sequelizejs.com/) on top of MySQL, Postgres, or SQLite.
+Describe tables and columns and their attributes, model entity relationships, etc.

 ```javascript
 var User = sequelize.define(...);